iasebsil83/C_SHM/README.txt

 Demonstration programs are made in prog1.c & prog2.c (please launch Prog1 first).

-More informations about this library are available in shm.h.
+More information about this library are available in shm.c.